 In his book, When the Body Says No: Exploring the Stress–Disease Connection, Dr. Gabor Maté summarizes the effects of childhood trauma and adversity on later health problems.
 He asks his patients this very pertinent question When, as a child, you felt sad, upset or angry, was there anyone you could talk to – even when he or she was the one who had triggered your negative emotions?

 And according to him in all the years of clinical practice, including a decade of palliative work, he has never heard anyone with cancer or with any chronic illness or condition say yes to that question.

 Good Enough Caring

 Dr. Donald Winnicott coined the term good-enough parent.
 He noted that children actually benefit from mothers who fail their children sometimes.
 Good enough parents do not strive to be perfect parents and do not expect perfection from their children

 Hence working mothers dependent on child care facilities need to check out whether carers are good enough.
 Whether they respond appropriately when a child is hungry, hurt or sick.
-Carers need not be hovering around constantly but have to be attuned and love taking care of kids.
+Carers need not be hovering around constantly but must be attuned and love taking care of kids.
 As parents, you need to accord the person caring for your child respect and love.
 Remember, all relationships should have equal serve and return or else one of the parties will end up feeling exploited.
 You definitely don’t want your precious baby in the hands of a disgruntled person.
 They need someone with whom they feel loved and safe.
 Secure attachment is necessary for the long-term development of human being.